Olampit/RL_for_underwater_ROV/README.md

-# Reinforcement Learning for Underwater ROVs
+## Reinforcement Learning for Underwater ROVs

 This repository contains the code developed during my internship at the Centre de Recherche sur les Communications (CRC) in Sophia-Antipolis.
-The project explores how Reinforcement Learning (RL) can be applied to low-level motor control for an underwater Remotely Operated Vehicle (ROV), using real sensor input and MAVLink-based actuation.
+The project explores how Reinforcement Learning (RL) can be applied to **low-level motor control** of an underwater Remotely Operated Vehicle (ROV), using **real sensor input (IMU + odometry)** and **MAVLink-based actuation**.

 ## Project Structure